-- Control Phase - You put new Halfjacks into play at the end of this phase, so Power Up and allocate Focus first, if you don't want to be called out by your opponent.
+- Control Phase - You put new Halfjacks into play at the end of this phase.
+Power Up and allocate Focus first, then drop new Halfjacks.

-- Activation Phase - That is where your Crane ability can be triggered.
-As with all the "any time during its activation", it cannot be triggered after you ran, or failed a charge, but can be triggered for example after you hit something under your Refuge spell, or you made a charge move, but before you attack.
+- Activation Phase - This is where your Crane ability can be triggered.
+As with all the "any time during its activation", it cannot be triggered after you ran or failed a charge, but can be triggered after you hit something under your Refuge spell, or you made a charge move, but before you attack.
 Read the End of Activation article for a detailed rundown.

 List Building Advice

-Darius has remarkable tools for attrition and also to deny the opponent's scoring with the half-jacks and their minefields or by simply placing immovable contesting jacks into zones.
-He may also manipulate the threat range of a single model, or provide excellent focus efficiency for his battlegroup.
+Darius has remarkable tools for attrition and the ability to deny zones to the opponent with minefields or immovable jacks.
+He may also manipulate the threat range of a single model or provide excellent focus efficiency for his battlegroup.

 This one seems like a no-brainer for Darius.
-You can get all the necessary supporting solos for (nearly) free and you'd take all the jacks anyway.
-However, this force has several weak points, especially mobility and dealing with jamming infantry.
+You can get all the necessary supporting solos with requisition points for your nearly all warjack list.
+However, this force has several weak points like mobility and dealing with jamming infantry.

 - Sentinel - Darius' ARM and HP boxes make him one of the toughest warcasters in the game, but the Sentinel is still useful for dissuading ranged assassination runs.

 - Long Gunners - As your threat range tends to be short, faster enemies may try to outmaneuver you.
-Long Gunners can put pressure on them to come closer, and can help you to score in the circular zones in scenarios.
+Long Gunners can put pressure on them and can help you to score in the circular zones in scenarios.

-- Sword Knights - Cheap, disposable screen for your slower jacks, who can hit way above their class due to Flank.
+- Sword Knights - A cheap and disposable screen for your slower jacks who can hit way above their class due to Flank.